cea-hpc/wi4mpi/README.md

 Interface settings:

-{FROM} and {TO} can take as value OMPI, INTEL or MPC depending on the choosen conversion.
+{FROM} and {TO} can take as value OMPI, INTEL or MPC depending on the chosen conversion.

 ```
 export WI4MPI_INTERNAL_INCLUDES="path_to_install/INTERNAL/include"